bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

    * Access level: View app information.
    * Release management: Manage production releases, manage testing track releases.
    * Store presence: Edit store listing, pricing & distribution.
 5. As an optional step, you can add translations to your Store Listing.
-To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.
+To allow the **Deploy to Google Play** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.

 Now let's head back to Bitrise and finish off the deploy configuration!

 1. In your Bitrise **Dashboard**, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.
 2. Copy the env key which stores your uploaded file’s url.
 For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-3. Add the **Google Play Deploy** Step after **Cordova Archive** or **Ionic Archive** Step in your deploy workflow.
+3. Add the **Deploy to Google Play** Step after **Cordova Archive** or **Ionic Archive** Step in your deploy workflow.
 4. Fill out the required input fields:

 * **Service Account JSON key file path**: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`